-Radiofrequency ablation safely and effectively treats Barrett's esophagusAugust 11th, 2011 in Cancer /
+Radiofrequency ablation safely and effectively treats Barrett's esophagusAugust 11, 2011 in Medicine & Health / Cancer

 Radiofrequency ablation (RFA) is a safe and effective option for the treatment of dysplastic Barrett's esophagus that attains lasting response, according to a new study in Gastroenterology, the official journal of the American Gastroenterological Association.
 Progression of disease, which can precede cancer, was rare in patients who underwent RFA treatment, and there was no procedure- or cancer-related mortality.

 "This study reports the longest duration of follow-up of patients undergoing radiofrequency ablation for pre-cancerous Barrett's esophagus," said Nicholas J. Shaheen, MD, MPH, of the University of North Carolina at Chapel Hill and lead author of this study.
 "Because those with dysplastic Barrett's esophagus are at highest risk for progression to cancer, such data are essential to understanding the value of ablative therapy in the setting of Barrett's esophagus.
 These patients should discuss with their physician whether such treatment might be appropriate for them."

 In patients with Barrett's esophagus, the normal cells lining the esophagus are replaced with tissue that is similar to the lining of the intestine.
 A minority of people with Barrett's esophagus develop a rare, but often deadly, type of cancer of the esophagus.
 If cancer is to develop, precancerous changes also called dysplasia are often found in the Barrett's esophagus.
 The traditional treatment for such patients is surgical removal of the esophagus.
 While effective, this major surgery has a significant complication rate, and some mortality associated with it.